nopnop2002/esp-idf-mpu6050-dmp/README.md

 M5Stack Gray/Fire/Faces/M5GO is equipped with MPU9250 or MPU6886.
 M5Core2 is equipped with MPU9250.
 M5StickC is equipped with SH200Q or MPU6886.
-M5StickC Plus is equipped with MPU6886.
+M5StickC Plus/Plus2 is equipped with MPU6886.
-ATOM Matrix is equipped with MPU6886.
+ATOM Matrix/ATOM S3 is equipped with MPU6886.
 __MPU6886 does not support DMP.__
 MPU6050_KALMAN/MPU6050_MADGWICK can be used in MPU6886.